 How is this going to help people to recycle?

-We are not charging for the first green bin, only additional green bins, which are held by a small proportion of households in the district.
-While we want to make it as easy as possible for people to recycle, the collection of garden waste is not a statutory service but is at the discretion of the Waste Collection Authority (WCA) and there are other options, like home composting, available to those that have significant quantities of garden waste.
+We are not charging for the first green bin, only additional green bins, which are held by a small proportion of households.
+Whilst we want to make it as easy as possible for people to recycle, the collection of garden waste is not a statutory service but is at the discretion of the Waste Collection Authority (WCA).
+There are other options, like home composting, available to those that have significant quantities of garden waste.

 I have subscribed to the scheme but now don’t need the bins.
 Are refunds available?

 Refunds are not issued if you wish to unsubscribe from the service during the year.